 Cartoon view of the key many-body states corresponding to the spectroscopic signal at energies of the LHB, QP and UHB.

-Strongly correlated solids are complex and fascinating quantum systems in which new electronic states often emerge, especially when they interact with light,” says Alexander Lichtenstein from Hamburg University and Eu-XFEL.
-Strongly correlated materials, which include high-temperature superconductors, certain types of magnetic materials, and twisted quantum materials among others, both challenge our fundamental understanding of the microcosm and offer opportunities for many exciting applications ranging from materials science to information processing to medicine: for example, superconductors are used by MRI scanners.
-This is why understanding the hierarchy and the interplay of the diverse electronic states arising in strongly correlated materials is very important.
+“Strongly correlated solids are complex and fascinating quantum systems in which new electronic states often emerge, especially when they interact with light” says Alexander Lichtenstein from Hamburg University and Eu-XFEL.
+Strongly correlated materials, including high-temperature superconductors, certain types of magnetic materials, and twisted quantum materials, challenge our fundamental understanding of the microcosm.
+Moreover, they offer opportunities for many exciting applications ranging from materials science to information processing to medicine.
+For example, superconductors are used by MRI scanners.
+Understanding the hierarchy and interplay of the diverse electronic states arising in strongly correlated materials is very important.

-In their work, the international team now presents a completely new approach that makes it possible to monitor and decipher the ultrafast charge motion triggered by short laser pulse illuminating a strongly correlated system.
+In their work, the international team now presents a completely new approach that makes it possible to monitor and decipher the ultrafast charge motion triggered by a short laser pulse illuminating a strongly correlated system.
 They have developed a variant of ultrafast multi-dimensional spectroscopy, taking advantage of the attosecond control of how multiple colors of light add to form an ultrashort laser pulse.
 The sub-cycle temporal resolution offered by this spectroscopy shows the complex interplay between the different electronic configurations and demonstrates that a phase transition from a metallic state to an insulating state can take place within less than a femtosecond – i.e. in less than one quadrillionth of a second.

-Our results open up a way of investigating and specifically influencing ultrafast processes in strongly correlated materials that goes beyond previous methods,” says Olga Smirnova from the Max-Born institute and Berlin TU, awardee of the Mildred Dresselhaus prize of the Hamburg Centre for Ultrafast Imaging, “we have thus developed a key tool for accessing new ultrafast phenomena in correlated solids.”
+“Our results open up a way of investigating and specifically influencing ultrafast processes in strongly correlated materials that goes beyond previous methods” says Olga Smirnova from the Max-Born Institute and Berlin TU, awardee of the Mildred Dresselhaus prize of the Hamburg Centre for Ultrafast Imaging, “we have thus developed a key tool for accessing new ultrafast phenomena in correlated solids”.

 Reference: Sub-cycle multidimensional spectroscopy of strongly correlated materials, V. N. Valmispild, E. Gorelov, M. Eckstein, A. I. Lichtenstein, H. Aoki, M. I. Katsnelson, M. Yu.
 Ivanov & O. Smirnova, Nature Photonics (2024)